gdsc-uba/hactoberfest2022/README.md

     git push
     ```

-This is a opensource project under the [GNU GENERAL PUBLIC LICENSE](./LICENSE).
+This is an opensource project under the [GNU GENERAL PUBLIC LICENSE](./LICENSE).

 Happy hacking!!!